neelsg/lithium/docs/spec.md

     defer:
         {statements/(s)}

 In the inline form, the parameters of the function are evaluated immediately, but the execution is delayed until the current function returns.
 In the block form, the statements are only executed when the current function returns and no evaluation is done immediately

 ## Coroutines

 The `co` keyword is used to create a new coroutine.
 Coroutines share the same address space, but can be executed in parallel.

 ## Interfaces

 The `interface` keyword can be used to define a new interface.
 Interfaces are used in the place of concrete types when passing parameters or return values for functions so that more than one type can be used as long as the required capabilities are present.

     {name} interface:
         {signatures of methods required}

 Any concrete type can also be used as an iterface where the signatures will then be the same as what the type provides.
 This can be used to provide a default implementation for an interface.

-### type.any
+### any

-`type.any` is an interface that contains no methods or properties at all and can be used to pass any type of value.
+`any` is an interface that contains no methods or properties at all and can be used to pass any type of value.

 ## Polymorphism

 Parametric polymorphism allows for functions, types and interfaces to transparently support more than one concrete type as long as the required interface functionality is provided.